xtaci/libkcp/README.md

 ## Features
 1. Optimized for RealTime Gaming.
-2. No Forward Error Correction(FEC)
+2. No Forward Error Correction(FEC).
+3. No Packet Level Encryption.